 - Wednesday November 15 , 2017 (5:00 – 7:00pm)

 Discover and share activities, tips, and programs that can be included in your exam plan to help reduce exam time stress.

-Each day of exams (excluding Sundays) join us on our Facebook Page to check learn and share exam stress-relief tips.
+Each weekday of exams join us on our Facebook Page to check learn and share exam stress-relief tips.

 Brown Bag Breakfast